E-Resource Center: John Jay College of Criminal Justice: City University of NY

 I have some NNES students who plagiarize even when I tell them that it is unacceptable.
 How can I help my students avoid plagiarism?

 Answer: NNES students plagiarize for a variety of reasons.
-They may come from cultural and educational backgrounds that have a competing view on using other peopleœs ideas.
-Some students may have started the assignment late and see plagiarism as a quick way out and others may not know how to summarize and paraphrase.
+They may come from cultural and educational backgrounds that consider using other peoples’ ideas to be acceptable and perhaps even a sign of respect.
+Some students may have started the assignment late and see plagiarism as a quick way out, while others may not know how to summarize and paraphrase.
 To help students avoid plagiarism:

 • Explain the American view on plagiarism while acknowledging differing views in other cultures.
-You can tell students that while you know that in other countries (e.g., China) using othersœ ideas without giving credit is allowed, in America copying someone else's work is not acceptable and is likely to end in expulsion.
-You can also tell them that questioning and criticizing authority are not regarded as disrespectful in America but as desirable academic skills.
+You can tell students that while you know that in other countries (e.g., China) using other people’s ideas without giving credit is allowed, in America copying someone else's work is not permitted and is likely to end in expulsion.
+You can also tell them that in the United States, questioning and criticizing authority are not regarded as disrespectful but rather as desirable academic skills.

 • Ask students to hand in work at different stages of the writing process.
 For example, you can ask them to hand in their narrowed topic along with the sources they will use one month before the paper is due.
-The following week ask them to submit a detailed outline.
+Subsequently, request that the students submit a detailed outline.
 Finally, ask them to hand in the final paper together with at least one of the drafts they may have written.
 The students will thus have enough time to complete the assignment and will be less likely to resort to plagiarism.

 • Show students examples of text plagiarized and text paraphrased.
 This will help students understand how to use someone else's ideas without plagiarizing.
 If you wish to see such examples, go to our research writing web page.